I'm a mother of three adopted boys, I love all things computer science, and I'm a former teacher and administrator. Love wins.

 - Math is something I can do.

 Many programmers originally had math degrees and naturally made the transition.
-And within a computer science degree, there is a lot of math that's required.
-And besides that, developing in my children an innate sense of logic, curiosity, and a systematic approach to problem-solving are extremely useful traits.
+There is a lot of math required for a computer science degree.
+And beyond that, helping my children develop an innate sense of logic, a habit of curiosity, and a systematic approach to problem-solving will be extremely useful.

 I used to teach computer science to high school students, so I became a pro at finding and utilizing the resources that are out there to make coding accessible to kids.
-Below are just a few recommendations for younger children (generally kindergarten-fifth grade), to be followed up with recommended resources for older kids in my next post.
+Below are just a few recommendations for younger children (kindergarten to fifth grade).

 1. Hour of Code